inspired-software/xcode-meta-mode/README.md

-# Meta Mode Xcode Extension
+# Meta Mode for Xcode

-Wraps and unwraps the template syntax in `*.stencil.swift` files containing Xcode placeholders.
-This creates an effect of switching editing contexts between writing Swift source code and Sourcery metaprogramming.
-Use of Xcode placeholders allows for autocompletion and syntax highlighting.
+Meta Mode is an Xcode Source Editor Extension that wraps and unwraps [Sourcery][sourcery] Stencil templates with Swift placeholders.
+This allows the Xcode source editor to switch between writing Swift source code and Sourcery metaprogramming by pressing Control-Option-Command-M without affecting Swift autocompletion and syntax highlighting.

 * `<#{% expression %}#>` maps to `{% expression %}`